California Golden Bears football: 20th century

 In the 1970s Cal had seven winning seasons, in 1975 it was led by coach Mike White, running back Chuck Muncie, and quarterback Joe Roth.
 The team led the nation in total offense, sharing the Pac-8 title with UCLA.
 Roth had a great start in 1976, however during the season his performance started to drop.
-Unknown to almost everyone, Roth was diagnosed with melanoma the most dangerous form of skin cancer.
+Unknown to almost everyone, Roth was diagnosed with melanoma, the most dangerous form of skin cancer.
 Only White and very few people at Cal knew about it.
 With Roth continuing to play he still had a strong season and was named an All-American.
 His last game was in January 1977 at an all-star game in Japan, he died several weeks later in Berkeley.
 In respect of his perseverance, and dedication to others, his former locker is dedicated in his honor and the annual home game against that year's opponent UCLA or USC, it is known as the Joe Roth Memorial Game, and an annual award bearing his name goes to the Cal player who best exemplifies Roth's courage, sportsmanship and attitude.
-Rich Campbell was a highly touted recruit out of Santa Teresa High School in San Jose, California and was Cal's starting quarterback for his sophomore through senior seasons, 1978-1980.
-Campbell was the recipient of the highly-valued Joe Roth Award in 1978, and Roth had actually helped to recruit Campbell to Cal.
+Rich Campbell was a highly touted recruit out of Santa Teresa High School in San Jose, California and was Cal's starting quarterback for his sophomore through senior seasons, 1978–1980.
+Campbell was the recipient of the highly valued Joe Roth Award in 1978, and Roth had actually helped to recruit Campbell to Cal.
 Campbell's success in the 1979 season as a junior led to his being featured on the cover of Street and Smith's Official Yearbook 1980 College Football Preview.
 Stats for 1979, Cal's only bowl appearance between 1958 and 1990, show Campbell was 3rd in the nation in passing yards, 2nd in completions, 2nd in completion %, and Cal was 3rd in Team Passing Offense.
 In 1980, during his senior year at the University of California, he set a then-NCAA record with 43 completed passes in 53 attempts in a losing effort against the Florida Gators.
 Campbell was also an All-American his senior season, completing an NCAA best 71% of his passes.
 During his college career at Cal, he passed for 7174 yards, a record at the time.
 He is still fourth all time in both passing yards and completions at Cal, as well as 12th in touchdown passes.
-Among the greatest quarterbacks ever at Cal, he was the most accurate passer in Cal history, as well as in the top five in both yards per attempt at 7.7 and passing efficiency rating (min.
+Among the top quarterbacks ever at Cal, he was the most accurate passer in Cal history, as well as in the top five in both yards per attempt at 7.7 and passing efficiency rating (min.
 300 attempts) at 132.7.